Right in the middle of Copenhagen, in the neighbourhood of Christianshavn, you’ll find the alternative community of Christiania.

 It’s also home to some interesting architecture, including Fredens Ark (the Ark of Peace), northern Europe’s largest half-timbered house, dating from 1837.
 Formerly a barracks, it now houses around 80 people plus a rock club.

 Apart from being famed as a bit of a stoner’s paradise, where weed is sold openly on the street, Christiania is known for its environmental activism and a strong sense of community spirit, so you’ll see a lot of social activities being advertised on posters and billboards.

 How long should you spend in Christiania?

-You’ll get a feel for life in Christiania quite quickly, but it’s nice to spend a few hours exploring, grabbing a coffee and a bite to eat, or even relaxing with a beer or at a concert.
+You’ll get a feel for life in Christiania quite quickly, but you can easily spend a few hours here exploring, grabbing a coffee and a bite to eat, or even relaxing with a beer or at a concert.
 You might even want to sign up for an art or crafts or yoga workshop.

 Is the Copenhagen Card worth buying?